-In its reply, MPM pointed out that 'Momentum is aware that Old Mutual International Ireland Limited ('OMI'), the bond provider, has initiated legal action against one of the structured note providers (Leonteq Securities AG ('Leonteq')) for losses incurred by the ultimate holders of the bonds, such as the Complainant'.
+In its reply, MPM pointed out that 'Momentum is aware that Old Mutual International Ireland Limited ('OMI'), the bond provider, has initiated legal action against one of the structured note providers (Leonteq Securities AG ('Leonteq')) for losses incurred by the ultimate holders of the bonds, such as the Complainant'. (fn.
+61 A fol.
+44)

 It is pertinent to note that Old Mutual International is however not the bond provider for the Complainant.
-In the Complainant's case, the underlying bond is actually the Spanish Portfolio Bond, which is issued by a different provider, this being SEB Life International.
+In the Complainant's case, the underlying bond is actually the Spanish Portfolio Bond, which is issued by a different provider, this being SEB Life International. (fn.
+62 A fol.
+62 & 196)